KavyaMakaraju/AccessibleLLM/Chatbot/Documentation.md

 1. Send a POST request to `/process/` with the required parameters in the request body to interact with the conversational AI interface.
 2. Ensure the input method, output method, and prompt template are provided for accurate responses.

+## Current Challenges
+1. The model is unable to provide appropriate responses
+2. The model goes into turn based coversation and generates an entire conversation on its own
+3. The model struggles with memory and that functionality is currently worked upon.